 You can even find hundreds of Kratom tea recipes from Southeast Asia.

 Understanding Kratom Strains

 Do you know how many Kratom strains are out there?
-More than two dozen, with Bali Kratom, Maeng Da Kratom, often rated as the most popular.
+More than two dozen, with Bali Kratom and Maeng Da Kratom, are often rated as the most popular.
 However, every Kratom offers you a unique set of properties and characteristics, so it is not about popularity, it is about finding the Kratom that you like the most.

 Most of the Kratom strains come from Indonesia, as Indonesia grows and exports 95% of all Kratom produced in the world.
 Elephant Kratom also grows in Indonesian rainforests and jungles, like many other Kratom strains (Borneo Kratom, Kali Kratom, Sumatra Kratom, etc.).